South African Specialists

 The good news is that installing WordPress and actually getting started was pretty easy once the account was finally ready for use.
 The biggest challenge was mapping the domain name, mostly because there weren’t any instructions inside the welcome email.
 Luckily, though, the information was easy to find inside the help center.
 Read more information on the signup process here.

 The admin panel might look a little outdated, but it does have a number of powerful features.
 Most hosts tend to stick with cPanel, but Hetzner uses konsoleH, its own proprietary system.
 You can still do most of the same stuff, though, once you understand it.

 Above-Average Knowledge Base

-One of the things that impressed me about Hetzner is how thorough the knowledge base and help center is.
+One of the things that impressed me about Hetzner is how thorough the knowledge base and help center are.
 It’s a good thing, too, because the proprietary control panel can take some getting used to – but the documentation has you covered.
 If you ask me, the knowledge base is one of the best things about Hetzner.

 Flat Out Bad